phorton1/Arduino-esp32_cnc3018/docs/hardware.md

-To use them you stuff the given wire into the slot on the frame, insert the "wire screw" in line with the wire, and then twist it to the right (clockwite) until it locks.
+To use them you stuff the given wire into the slot on the frame, insert the "wire screw" in line with the wire, and then twist it to the right (clockwise) until it locks.
 I use them in a number of places to tidy up and secure the wires.

 ![wire_screw.jpg](images/wire_screw.jpg)